Skip to Main Content

 An ORCID is a unique researcher ID number.
 It provides a persistent digital identifier that a researcher owns and controls, and that distinguishes researchers from one another.

 Transformative agreement: an agreement between a publisher and an institution that allows affiliated, corresponding authors to publish their research open access in selected journals.
-They are sometimes referred to as read and publish deals or transitional agreements.
+They are sometimes referred to as 'read and publish' deals or transitional agreements.
 Essentially, the cost for open access publishing will have been met centrally, and so there is no additional cost to the author.